Trident A Range: Cherokee Studios & Trident A Ranges

-In the 1970s, Cherokee's owners the Robb brothers (the Robbs) had been looking for a console when they heard Harry Nilsson and The Beatles "Hey Jude."
+In the 1970s, Cherokee's owners, the Robb brothers, had been looking for a console when they heard Harry Nilsson and The Beatles "Hey Jude."
 The recordings sounded so different from anything else at the time that they hunted down the common denominator – the recording console at Trident Studios in London.

-The Robbs were transitioning from their ranch studio to the former MGM records space on Fairfax.
+The Robbs were transitioning from their ranch studio to the former MGM Records space on Fairfax.
 While they were making their very important console decision, they had received 2 channels from Neve, Helios and Cadac.
 At the last minute, 2 Trident A Range modules arrived from England in an inelegant mess inside a box.
 They mic'd a set of drums, pit the modules against each other and the Tridents made such an impression that it was no longer a contest.
 They ordered their first console, and ultimately purchased four (3 new directly from Trident Audio Developments and 1 from a broker).

-Of the four A Ranges Cherokee owned, they still own one (the one purchased through the broker with the additional inputs added which became their Studio 1 console.)
-The first A-Range purchased by Cherokee, which became their Studio 3 console, was sold to Long View Farm Studios in Boston and then purchased by Cello Studios (now EastWest Studios) in Hollywood, where it now resides in Studio 3.
-Number 13 was sold to Smart Studios in Madison WI, and was the console in their downstairs "A" room.
+As of May 2026, of the four A Ranges Cherokee owned, they still own one (the one purchased through the broker with the additional inputs added which became their Studio 1 console).
+The first A-Range purchased by Cherokee, which became their Studio 3 console, was sold to Long View Farm Studios in Massachusetts and then purchased by Cello Studios (now EastWest Studios) in Hollywood for their Studio 3.
+Number 13 was sold to Smart Studios in Madison, Wisconsin, and was the console in their downstairs "A" room.
 Cherokee's other A-Range sat unused for ten years and has since been in use at Avast!
-Recording Co. in Seattle WA.
+Recording Co. in Seattle, Washington.

+As of May 2026, Studio Bell at the National Music Centre in Calgary, Canada has one of the 13 A-Range boards.